1) Competition Period (November 1, 2021 to January 28, 2022)

 9) Awarding of Prize(s)

-9.1) Disqualification: If any one of the conditions mentioned above is not met, the selected Entrant will be disqualified and shall not be entitled to receive any prize, and the Administrator reserves the right, in his/her sole and absolute discretion, to select another eligible Entrant as a potential Prize winner.
+9.1) Disqualification: If any one of the conditions mentioned above is not met, the selected Entrant will be disqualified and shall not be entitled to receive any prize, and the Administrator reserves the right, in their sole and absolute discretion, to select another eligible Entrant as a potential Prize winner.

 10) General Terms and Conditions